crazyrahul/NamasteNode/notes.md

 1- stage the change :-
    A - git add . //it stage all the changes
-   B - git add <filename>  //// it stages the chaneg for perticular file 2 - commit the change :- git commit -m "commit message"
+   B - git add <file name>  //// it stages the chaneg for perticular file 2 - commit the change :- git commit -m "commit message"